Child support

 Can I get a restricted license?

-No, you cannot be issued any type of driver license during this suspension.
+No, you can't be issued any type of driver license during this suspension.

 Can I contest or appeal the suspension?